Baba Brinkman: Science rap

 In March 2012, Brinkman was announced as a songwriter-in-residence at the National Institute for Mathematical and Biological Synthesis (NIMBioS) and spent a month at the University of Tennessee Knoxville as a guest of the Institute, along with DJ and music producer Jamie Simmonds.
 Brinkman later released "The Infomatic EP," a collection of hip-hop songs inspired by computational biology.

-Brinkman's next play, Rap Guide to Religion, premiered at the 2014 Edinburgh Fringe, before transferring to the Soho Playhouse for an off-Broadway run in October 2014.
+Brinkman's next play, The Rap Guide to Religion, premiered at the 2014 Edinburgh Fringe, before transferring to the Soho Playhouse for an off-Broadway run in October 2014.
 The production ran for seven months and was a Time Out New York and New York Times Critics' Pick, as well as receiving a 2015 Drama Desk Award nomination in the category "Unique Theatrical Experience".
 The show explores theories from the cognitive science of religion and promotes religious naturalism, prompting American Humanist Association magazine to refer to Brinkman as "atheism's best salesman".

-In 2015, Brinkman was commissioned by Arizona State University and Randolph M. Nesse to write and produce an album entitled The Rap Guide to Medicine, which communicates themes from evolutionary medicine.
+In 2015, Brinkman was commissioned by Arizona State University and Randolph M. Nesse to write and produce an album titled The Rap Guide to Medicine, which communicates themes from evolutionary medicine.
 Nesse said of the finished project: "This is amazing.
 I won't need to teach my course, I'll just have students listen to the album!"
 The album includes songs about Mendelian disease, parasitology, somatic evolution in cancer, mismatch theory, and senescence.

 In 2014 and 2016, Brinkman attended the Science of Consciousness conference in Tucson, AZ, performing a Rap Up or daily rap summary of the conference talks on Neuroscience and Philosophy of Mind.
 Computational neuroscientist Anil Seth saw Brinkman's performances and proposed they collaborate on a new show about the neuroscience of consciousness.
 Brinkman premiered "Rap Guide to Consciousness" at the 2017 Brighton Fringe, Winnipeg Fringe and Edinburgh Fringe to critical acclaim.
 The show explores several neurobiological theories of consciousness, including Global Workspace Theory, Integrated Information Theory, and predictive coding, as well as the Philosophical Zombie, Free Will, Materialism, and Memetics.